WeareJH/m2-module-import/README.md

 Import logs can be viewed in the admin area.
 Simply navigate to: Admin -> System -> JH Import ->Import Log.

 The listing will show the previous imports.
 Filter by import type and date to find the import you wish to view the logs for, then select
 `View Logs`.
-The view is split in to two listings:
+The view is split into two listings:

 ### Item level logs